betwo/vscode-doxygen-runner/README.md

 ## Features

 * Find a `Doxyfile` relative to the currently open document and generate the documentation for it.
-* Displays the generated HTML pages inside VS code
+* Displays the generated HTML pages inside VS code.
+* Displays warnings and errors with squiggles.

 ## Setup / Configuration